Best Orange Amps (Our Top Picks)

 The tone of the amp is not overly heavy or "metal," but it is smooth and warm, giving you plenty of saturation on the higher gain levels.
 This demo covers most of the OR15's settings:

-IDEAL FOR: Simple rigs, clean tones, and those still using a lot of pedals.
+BEST FOR: Simple rigs, clean tones, and those still using a lot of pedals.

 - All-tube circuitry